jrnold/r4ds-exercise-solutions/docs/vectors.md

 #> 3     3 <list [1]>
 ```

 It works!
-I even used a list with heterogenous types and there wasn't an issue.
+I even used a list with heterogeneous types and there wasn't an issue.
 In following chapters we'll see that list vectors can be very useful: for example, when processing many different models.